saharerahul/Nodejs-Application/README.md

 .Create dockerfile with name “Dockerfile” and creat docker-compose.yaml file and call Docker file in docker-compose file.

- NOTE- to run docker-compose make sure your docker and docker-compose version should be same .
+ NOTE- . to run docker-compose make sure your docker and docker-compose version should be same .

+      . you have to to be in same directory where your docker-compose.yml are place to run docker-compose commands.

 .
 A- hit command docker-compose build           ------to build docker images